ucl-cssb/cneta/README.md

 * *-info.txt: The time of each node and the total number of mutations simulated on each branch of the tree, grouped by lineages of tip nodes.
 * *-mut.txt: The list of simulated mutations on each branch of the tree.
 * *-tree.txt: The simulated tree in tab-delimited format
-* *-tree.nex: The simulated tree in NEWICK format, with branch length reprenting calender time
+* *-tree.nex: The simulated tree in NEWICK format, with branch length representing calender time
-* *-tree-nmut.nex: The simulated tree in NEWICK format, with branch length reprenting number of mutations
+* *-tree-nmut.nex: The simulated tree in NEWICK format, with branch length representing number of mutations

 File *-cn.txt.gz can serve as the input to a tree building program that used integer total copy number.

 File *-allele-cn.txt.gz can serve as the input to a tree building program that used integer allele-specific copy number.

-File *-rel-times.txt can provide the timing information of tip nodes to allow etimation of divergence time and mutation rates.
+File *-rel-times.txt can provide the timing information of tip nodes to allow estimation of divergence time and mutation rates.

 Files *-tree.* provide the real tree, which can be used for measuring the accuracy of tree building programs.
 The nodes in the tree are specified in a fixed order.
 The patient samples are indexed from 0 to n-1, where n is the number of samples.
 The normal sample has ID n.
 The root has ID n+1.
 For the internal nodes have ID from n+2 to 2n+1 from bottom to up.